 If you are a member we are always looking for help to come along to Shows and Events and man the stand.
 It is a great way to meet like- minded people and also visit some of the shows around the country.

-If you would like to find out more about the Trust or chat to somebody face to face, there is no better place than the Trust shop in Swindon.
-They are open on Fridays and Saturdays.
+If you would like to find out more about the Trust or chat to somebody face to face, there is no better place than the Trust Information Centre in Swindon at 1 Theatre Square, SN1 1QN.
+They are open on Mondays, Wednesdays, Fridays and Saturdays 10 am - 3 pm.

-We are also always on the look-out for people to help out in the shop.
+We are also always on the look-out for people to help out.
 You don't need to know loads about the canal, as training will be provided and you will never be left alone.

 Last year we tackled some ambitious projects and made great progress thanks to the skills and efforts of WBCT members combined with skills and effort from WRG on some of the projects.
 Through 2016 there will be plenty of opportunities for interesting and challenging work.
 We are looking for bricklayers as well as drivers for dumpers and excavators, and people to do general outdoor work like path clearance.